qiushi-zhou/qiushi-zhou.github.io/recruitment.md

   <li>Good command of English for academic writing and communication</li>
   <li>Interest in theoretical and conceptual thinking regarding interaction design and the use and development of computing technology</li>
 </ul>

+If you are interested, please reach out at qiushizhou [at] outlook.com and include:

+- Your CV
+- Your publications or latest thesis
+- Your transcripts from your current or most recent degree
+- A short description of how your skillset/experience matches my interests
+- A short description of your proposed research topic(s)

+### More information

+<a href="https://fytgs.hkust-gz.edu.cn/programs/computational-media-and-arts-5">Postgraduate Programs @ CMA</a>

+<a href="https://fytgs.hkust-gz.edu.cn/programs/internet-of-things-5">Postgraduate Programs @ IoT</a>

+<a href="https://scholar.google.com.au/citations?user=a-FggqcAAAAJ&hl=en">My Google Scholar Profile</a>

 # Research Topics